SahilKishor21/WorkQueue/README.md

 - **User Features**:
   - Register and log in.
   - Upload assignments.
+  - View new assignments assigned
   - View status of uploaded assignments.

 - **Admin Features**:
   - Register and log in.
   - View all assignments tagged to them.
   - Accept or reject assignments.
+  - Upload New Assignments.

 ---